The programme

 Community of practice

-A standing programme for a UCD profession or cross‑profession group.
-Sessions, materials, office hours.
-Builds capability across the whole community on AI‑enabled methods, the Service Standard, and assurance.
+A recurring programme for a UCD profession or cross‑profession group.
+Sessions, materials, and office hours that lift the community's AI‑enabled capability.

-A senior practitioner inside a delivery team, doing the work.
-Discovery shaping, alpha review, AI‑systems specialism on a live build.
-Used where a team needs a hand on the work, not just an opinion.
+A senior practitioner inside a delivery team, hands on the work.
+Discovery shaping, alpha review, AI‑systems specialism on a digital build.
+Used where the team needs delivery support.

 From first call to close, in five steps.

-Light contracting, fast start.
-The shape is the same whether the engagement is one month or six.
+Fast to start, simple to run.
+The shape stays the same whether the work runs one month or six.

 Intro call

 A thirty‑minute call to test fit.
-What you're trying to do, where the practitioner can help, what shape suits.
+What you're after, where to start, what shape suits.

 Scoping note